-Harassment Behaviors may include, but not limited:
+marassment benaviors may include, but i i .

+Verbal Aggression Physical Aggression Cyberbullying:

+Name Calling Pushing Facebook, Kick, Snap Chat,

+Mocking, teasing or using sarcasm Kicking Twitter, Instagram, Txt and

+Intimidating phone calls Punching other forms of apps including

+Spreading rumors Slapping public, private and anonymous.

+Threats Tripping Threats

+Making noises at someone Pinching Anonymous Comments

+Spitting Verbal Aggression

+Intimidation Sexual Intimidation

-Verbal Aggression Name Calling Mocking, teasing or using sarcasm Intimidating phone calls Spreading rumors Threats Making noises at someone Intimidation Publically challenging other to do something they don't want to do Playing a dirty trick Taking things Physical Aggression • Pushing • Kicking • Punching • Slapping • Tripping • Pinching • Spitting Sexual • Touching • Dirty jokes or sexual language • Unwanted flirting • Inviting out on dates or to go Cyberbullying: Facebook, Kick, Snap Chat, Twitter, Instagram, Txt and other forms of apps including public, private and anonymous.
-Threats Anonymous Comments Verbal Aggression Intimidation Emotional Sexual Racial Demanding money or other things Emotional Excluding Tormenting Hiding or taking things Threatening gestures Ridicule steady when they've said they are not interested Nickname Racial Derogatory comments or nicknames about physical, behavioral or cultural difference These kinds of sites falsely empower the users to commit these types of harassment online.
+Publically challenging other to do something they don't want to do Playing a dirty trick Taking things Demanding money or other things Touching Dirty jokes or sexual language Unwanted flirting Inviting out on dates or to go steady when they've said they are not interested Nickname Emotional Sexual Racial These kinds of sites falsely empower the users to commit these types of harassment

+Emotional Racial online.

+Excluding Derogatory comments or

+Tormenting nicknames about physical,

+Hiding or taking things behavioral or cultural difference

+Threatening gestures

+Ridicule